At a glance

-Over the past few years, Canadian businesses have experienced rising inflation, interest rate volatility, and overall economic uncertainty.
-This uncertainty has put pressure on their growth and profitability, making it increasingly important to closely monitor financial performance and ensure the organization’s ability to respond to unforeseen disruptions.
+Over the past few years, Canadian businesses have experienced a trade war, tariffs, rising inflation, interest rate volatility, and overall economic uncertainty.
+These challenges have put pressure on their growth and profitability, making it increasingly important to closely monitor financial performance and ensure the organization’s ability to respond to unforeseen disruptions.

-“Businesses will likely continue to face economic uncertainty going forward.
-They will need to have a strong foundation for proactively managing costs and profitability.
-Without that, economic volatility can put companies in very challenging financial situations,” says Charlotte Zhen, Senior Manager, Management Consulting.
+“Businesses will continue to face uncertainty.
+They need to have a strong foundation and proactively manage costs and profitability.
+Without that, economic volatility can put companies in very challenging financial situations,” says Charlotte Zhen, Director, Strategy, Value Creation, and Analytics.

-In this article, we explore how to practically and sustainably optimize costs through an integrated, business-driven, and digitally-enabled approach.
+In this article, we explore how to practically and sustainably optimize costs through an integrated, business-driven, and digitally enabled approach that leverages automation, advanced analytics, and artificial intelligence (AI) to enhance decision-making, improve cash flow, and increase operational efficiency.

 What is cost optimization and why is it necessary?

 Cost optimization aims to ensure that a business’s incurred costs are generating value and supporting overall corporate goals and objectives.
-Emerging digital solutions provide an innovative and streamlined pathway to optimize costs, enabling businesses to do more with less.
+Emerging digital solutions including automation, advanced analytics, and artificial intelligence (AI) provide an innovative and streamlined pathway to optimize costs.
+These technologies enable businesses to do more with less by accelerating processes, improving forecasting accuracy, reducing manual effort, and unlocking insights that directly enhance cash flow and profitability.

-“Cost optimization is about identifying unnecessary expenses and redundant activities, and streamlining them to reduce costs as much as possible while keeping in mind the impact to the organization’s key stakeholders,” says Haya Elaraby, Manager, Management Consulting.
+“Cost optimization is about identifying unnecessary expenses and redundant activities and streamlining them to reduce costs as much as possible while keeping in mind the impact to the organization’s key stakeholders,” says Haya Elaraby, AI, Data, and Automation Leader.

 Effective cost optimization can help businesses: